 5. Include fruits and cereals in your child’s diet

-Add nutritious fruits and cereals to your child’s diet to provide them optimum nourishment.
+Add nutritious fruits and cereals to your child’s diet to provide optimum nourishment and promote your child’s skin health.
 You can feed them with either raw fruits or fruit juices.
 Antioxidants in fruits neutralize the free radicals and minimize skin damage to a great extent, thereby nourishing the skin (7).
+Consult a pediatrician before introducing new foods to your child’s diet to ensure they have no allergies or sensitivities.

 6. Apply a mixture of turmeric and beetroot